algosup/2024-2025-project-3-quickest-path-team-5/documents/QA/TestPlan.md

 - A label that specify the type of Issue and who does the Issue concerns
 - An assigned person responsible for fixing the Issue
 - A label that specify the severity of the Issue among: High, Medium, Low and Critical
-- A detailled description of the issue and the expected behavior and if necessary a step by step description on how to reproduce the issue
+- A detailed description of the issue and the expected behaviour and if necessary a step by step description on how to reproduce the issue

 ## Test Cases